7KBW London chambers

 The Legal Cheek View

 “Beautiful, seventeenth century” King’s Bench Walk is lined with barristers’ chambers, each with its own specialism.
-Commercial clients are likely to turn into number seven, once the chambers of Lord Halsbury, and now home to almost 70 cracking commercial lawyers, including 24 KCs.
+Commercial clients are likely to turn into number seven, once the chambers of Lord Halsbury, and now home to over 70 commercial lawyers, including 24 KCs.
 The set was formed back in 1967 through the merging of 3 Pump Court and 7 King’s Bench Walk, Lord Denning having been a member of the former.
-Presently, the top name over the door as head of chambers, Gavin Kealey KC, is a Deputy High Court Judge in the Commercial Court.
+Presently, the top name over the door as head of chambers, Gavin Kealey KC, is a top-class advocate who also sits as a deputy high court judge in the commercial court.

 Continue reading

-It’s not just the seniors acting on the exciting cases, however.
+It’s not just the seniors acting on the exciting cases either.
 Juniors tell us their work is “extremely intellectually challenging and enjoyable”.
-They tend to divide their time between advising and representing clients in small cases and being led by silks in more complex matters.
+They tend to divide their time between advising and representing clients in court and arbitration in small cases and being led by silks in more complex matters.
 While the pupillage is generally non-practising, there is opportunity for pupils to see and work behind the scenes on big cases.
 According to one pupil, “it can be the red meat of heavy arbitration one day and the rarefied manna of an appeal to the Supreme Court the next”.

-Despite their busy schedules, members at 7KBW maintain an open door policy and “there is always a friendly ear if someone has a problem”.
-There is a strong collegiate sense at the set, with one tenant explaining: “We all do the same type of work and so we are all pulling in the same direction.”
-A junior adds: “Being smaller than most of our competitors helps maintain a supportive environment.”
+Despite their busy schedules, “there is always a friendly ear if someone has a problem”.
+There is a strong collegiate sense at the set, with one tenant explaining: “I can’t fault the support from colleagues in chambers.
+One of the real positives about working here is that we all genuinely get on, and everyone is always willing to help.”
+Another junior adds: “Being smaller than most of our competitors helps maintain a supportive environment.”
 There is a mentoring scheme for new tenants as well as for those returning from parental leave.

-Inevitably, life at the Bar doesn’t always lend itself to a perfect work/life balance.
+Inevitably, life at the bar doesn’t always lend itself to a perfect work/life balance.
 As one junior notes, “there are good policies in place, but it’s a very hard-working set!”.
 Overall, however, tenants at 7KBW generally seem happy with their lot.
-One member explains: “I think commercial work lends itself to a decent work life balance.
-There are always some pinch points, but usually that is because I have taken on more work than I ought to have.”
-Another, however, says “commercial law generally can be hard to manage because the cases are so big and run on for so long.
-It can be hard to work out when you’re going to get a good break”.
-Regardless, we are told “the clerks are very supportive of members and do not force members to take on work”.
+One member explains: “The nature of commercial law is that there will be crunch points in the run up to a bif trial where work-life does not feel particularly balanced.
+But members are encouraged to take time off in between big cases.
+Lots of more senior members of chambers set a good example in this regard.
+Also, the support is there if someone is struggling in a busy period.”
+We are also told “the clerks are very supportive of members and do not force members to take on work”.
 Another tenant, with three small children, says they usually need to have weekends free and “this is not a problem” for the set.
 One junior summarises: “You can be as busy as you want to be — really.”

-If you’re sold on 7KBW and considering applying, you will find yourself competing for one of up to three pupillage spots per year.
-There is a generous award of £75,000 on offer.
+If you’re sold on 7KBW and considering applying, you will find yourself competing for one of up to four pupillage spots per year.
+There is a generous award of £80,000 on offer.
 Aspiring pupils should make their application through the Pupillage Gateway.
-Candidates will be assessed on their intellectual ability, analytical ability, written and oral advocacy, temperament and interpersonal skills, and commitment to the Commercial Bar and 7KBW.
+Candidates will be assessed on their intellectual ability, analytical ability, written and oral advocacy, temperament and interpersonal skills, and commitment to the commercial bar and 7KBW.
 Those scoring highest on the paper application will proceed to first-round interviews, with the top-ranked candidates then being called back to a final interview.

 Those successful in their applications will sit with four supervisors and will assist in preparing for trials and applications, and attend court, conferences and arbitrations.
-As well as their supervisors, pupils will complete work for other members of Chambers, allowing them to see as great a range as possible.
-The pupillage tends to be non-practising, allowing pupils to focus on learning.
+As well as their supervisors, pupils will complete work for other members of chambers, allowing them to see as great a range as possible.
+The pupillage tends to be non-practising until after tenancy decisions are made, allowing pupils to focus on learning.
 The training is highly rated: one tenant says it is “unbelievably tough, but by the end you’ll be able to conquer any commercial problem”.

 What The Junior Barristers Say